Richard Mahoney: Academia

 Mahoney was educated at Brophy College Preparatory, Princeton University, Johns Hopkins University and Arizona State University.

 Mahoney has lectured as a visiting professor at Templeton College (Oxford University), The JFK School of Government (Harvard University), the Beijing Institute of Foreign Trade, and the Universidad Del Pacífico – Ecuador (Quito campus).
 He was also professor emeritus at the Thunderbird School of Global Management.

 Mahoney is the author of three books, two of which are about the John F. Kennedy administration: JFK: Ordeal in Africa (1983) and Sons and Brothers: The Days of Jack and Bobby Kennedy (1999).
 His latest book is titled Getting Away with Murder: The Real Story Behind American Taliban John Walker Lindh and What the U.S. Government Had to Hide (2004).
 Mahoney has also authored numerous articles and monographs on presidential history, foreign policy, international trade, and political risk; and a volume of poetry in Spanish, titled Pétalos (1995).
+He was interviewed for the 2021 documentary JFK Revisited: Through the Looking Glass.